 Conclusion

-- If it is one-time data migration or you rarely need to convert sql server to mysql online, you can configure your ODBC driver and use MySQL Workbench as shown in the second method.
+In this article, you have learned how to effectively convert SQL Server to MySQL using 2 different methods.
+If it is one-time data migration or you rarely need to convert MSSQL to MySQL, you can configure your ODBC driver and use MySQL Workbench as shown in the second method.

-- However, if you need to frequently replicate data that require complex transformations, you can eliminate all this hassle and automate your process by opting for a No-Code Automated ETL Tool like Hevo Data!
+However, if you need to frequently replicate data that require complex transformations, you can eliminate all this hassle and automate your process by opting for a No-Code Automated ETL Tool like Hevo Data!
+Hevo Data is a no-code data pipeline solution that can help you import data from a vast sea of sources like SQL Server to your desired destination such as MySQL, or Data Warehouses.

 How to convert SQL file to MySQL?